The Faerie Queene: Archetypes

-Some literary works sacrifice historical context to archetypal myth, reducing poetry to Biblical quests, whereas Spenser reinforces the actuality of his story by adhering to archetypal patterns.
-Throughout The Faerie Queene, Spenser does not concentrate on a pattern "which transcends time" but "uses such a pattern to focus the meaning of the past on the present".
-By reflecting on the past, Spenser achieves ways of stressing the importance of Elizabeth's reign.
-In turn, he does not "convert event into myth" but "myth into event".
-Within The Faerie Queene, Spenser blurs the distinction between archetypal and historical elements deliberately.
-For example, Spenser probably does not believe in the complete truth of the British Chronicle, which Arthur reads in the House of Alma.
-In this instance, the Chronicle serves as a poetical equivalent for factual history.
-Even so, poetical history of this kind is not myth; rather, it "consists of unique, if partially imaginary, events recorded in chronological order".
-The same distinction resurfaces in the political allegory of Books I and V. However, the reality to interpreted events becomes more apparent when the events occurred nearer to the time when the poem was written.
+In The Faerie Queene, Edmund Spenser employs archetypal patterns to reinforce the actuality of his narrative.
+Spenser integrates these patterns to focus the meaning of the past on the present, emphasizing the significance of Elizabeth's reign by converting myth into event rather than the other way around.
+This approach blurs the lines between archetypal and historical elements within the poem.
+For instance, the British Chronicle, which Arthur reads in the House of Alma, serves as a poetical equivalent for factual history despite its partially imaginary nature.
+This kind of poetical history is distinct from myth, as it consists of unique events recorded in chronological order.
+This distinction is evident in the political allegory of Books I and V, where the reality of interpreted events becomes more apparent when the events are closer to the time of the poem's composition.